functionless/functionless/website/docs/advanced-concepts/advanced-integrations.md

   Integration--implements-->IntegrationType;
 ```

-A view of what a user sees of Integrations and Resources:
+How Integrations and Resources appear as a consumer of Functionless:

 ```ts
 // event bus is a Resource